 We must plan for these opportunities and have space available.
 This might include expanding our city boundaries or purchasing vacant land especially for that purpose.

-PATH is a project with great potential.
+Port Alberni Transhipment Hub is a project with great potential.
 I support it in principle as it could create significant benefit in efficiency of how goods are moved around the Pacific Northwest which could lower GHG emissions and of course bring jobs to the Island.

 (A great example of where Climate Action and Job Creation don’t have to be at odds).